Ward Moore, Bring the Jubilee

 Ward Moore compellingly creates that most difficult of characters, the “passive hero.”
 Hodgins Backmaker is an icon of a defeated USA: born on a poor farm in downstate New York, Hodgins is an amiable, dreamy bumpkin whose every effort is ineffectual and whose every wish and dream are frustrated by events or by his own bumbling.
 Learning from his own experience, he takes the philosophical position that inaction is the best policy — and becomes a scholar of American history.

-Hodgins Backmaker thus discovers, too late, that inaction is also action.
+Hodgins Backmaker discovers, too late, that inaction is also action.
 His presence alone changes the course of history, and he finds himself stranded in our timeline.
-The result is a supremely ironic twist on the “great man” theory of history: an ordinary, even mediocre person can affect history simply by being in the right place at the wrong time.
+And he fulfills his own name: he goes “back” in time and “makes” a new world.
+The result is a supremely ironic twist on the “great man” theory of history: an ordinary, even mediocre person can affect history simply by being in the right place at the wrong time — or, in hindsight, the right time.

 Copyright © 2006 by Don Webb